COVID-19 pandemic and animals: Asiatic lions

 The Nehru Zoological Park reported that eight Asiatic lions have contracted the virus.
 The samples were taken on 24 March 2021, after the lions showed signs of respiratory distress.

 Avian crossover

 In the summer of 2022, two cases of SARS-CoV-2 infection were reported in swans within China.
 Raj Rajnarayanan, assistant dean of research at New York Institute of Technology, hypothesized that Omicron variants were better primed to infect poultry such as chicken and turkeys when compared to the Delta variant.

 Deer

+North American white-tailed deer have evidenced widespread SARS-CoV-2 infection over the course of the pandemic, together with smaller numbers of infections detected within North American mule deer and, outside of the Americas, within European fallow deer.

-SARS-CoV-2 or its antibodies has been detected in at least 5 US states, and one Canadian province.
+SARS-CoV-2 or its antibodies have been regularly detected in white-tailed dear across at least 15 US states, and one Canadian province, potentially forming a natural reservoir of the virus.

 In August 2021, the U.S. National Veterinary Services Laboratory confirmed SARS-CoV-2 in wild white-tailed deer in the state of Ohio.

 In January 2022, the Canadian Food Inspection Agency's National Centre for Foreign Animal Disease confirmed SARS-CoV-2 in wild white-tailed deer in the province of Ontario.